venugopal6767/task/README.md

 4.created a hosted zone in aws and created a A records for both subdomains and configured the load balancer

-5.stored secrets in aws secrets manager and retrived using secrets manager data  and passed to db and task definition
+5.stored secrets in aws secrets manager and retrived using secrets manager data  and passed to db

 go to Task1: